simongong/php-http-status/README.md

 ## TODO
 * sample code
-* intergrate with travis-ci & composer
+* setup github hook to update composer package automatic
-* parse & generate status-code list
+* figure out a way to autoload file under namespace, without new an object